dreamportdev/Osdev-Notes/05_Scheduling/02_Scheduler.md

 } process_t;
 ```

 If `cpu_status_t` looks familiar, it's because the struct we created in the interrupts chapter.
-This represents a snapshot of the cpu when it was interrupted, which conviniently contains everything we need to resume the process properly.
+This represents a snapshot of the cpu when it was interrupted, which conveniently contains everything we need to resume the process properly.
 This is our processes's `context`.

 As for `status_t`, it's a enum representing one of the possible states a process can be in.
 This could also be represented by a plain integer, but this is nicer to read and debug.
 For now our processes are just going to have three statuses: